AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 # JFML2020 Sample Codes

-This is an eclipse project for a sample for JFML competition.
+This is an Eclipse project for a sample for JFML competition.
  _[FML-based Machine Learning Competition for Human and Smart Machine Co-Learning on Game of Go @ WCCI2020](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/overview.php)_

 The sample package is placed at "src/main".